Preetham-2004/PennyPilot/README.md

 PennyPilot is a full-stack finance manager that allows users to:
 - 🧾 Add and manage income/expense entries
-- 💬 Use a chatbot to auto-log entries via text
 - 📊 Visualize data using category-wise charts
-- 🧠 Get AI-powered financial insights
+- 🧠 Get financial insights
 - 🌓 Use dark mode with a clean, responsive UI

 ---